 So manufacturers of devices with whom music is listening on the go started asking the producers to make the music louder and with fewer dynamics.
 Nobody will buy MP3 or FLAC if he does not hear that in the subway, right?

 And the decades before today was this: Producers made the music as loud as they can so the song is louder than a song from a competing producer and then the audience would pay more attention to their song instead of the song of a competing producer.

-This two things – radio stations, and then the arrival of the music on the go, and especially the MP3 players, have caused the music to produce louder and with less dynamics.
+These two things – radio stations, and then the arrival of the music on the go, and especially the MP3 players, have caused the music to produce louder and with fewer dynamics.

-With the onset of moving music, especially CD and digital MP3, FLAC etc., these limitations no longer existed and the way of listening to music is changed as well as the reason why music was bought (at one time more music was purchased to listen to music on the go rather than in the home), so there was a need for a different approach to production.
+With the onset of moving music, especially CD and digital MP3, FLAC, etc., these limitations no longer exist and the way of listening to music is changed as well as the reason why music was bought (at one time more music was purchased to listen to music on the go rather than in the home), so there was a need for a different approach to production.

 There are some exceptions, but the mainstream trend is very bad.